Also in Royal Aberdeen Children's Hospital:

 If you are unsure of who anyone is, ask them to show you their identification badge.

 Coming to hospital can be exciting and frightening for your child.
-He / she may have many questions and worries about a hospital stay.
+They may have many questions and worries about a hospital stay.
 Preparing your child for admission to hospital is very important.
-It may help reduce any worries or fears he / she may have.
+It may help reduce any worries or fears they may have.
 Below are some tips that may help you prepare your child.

 Please bring your child's Development Book (red book) with you, if you have one.

 Please take in toiletries, underwear, slippers and night clothes.
-If your child has front fastening cotton pyjamas he / she can wear them for theatre.
+If your child has front fastening cotton pyjamas they can wear them for theatre.

 We have lots of toys and activities supervised by our play staff but a special toy (eg a well-loved teddy or blanket) can help your child to settle in.